RichCaloggero/autocomplete/README.md

 - autocomplete: on the widget container
 - combobox: on the combobox container (contains the input field and suggestions list)
 - suggestions: on the suggestions list
-- message: on the message area
+- message: on the message container (also requires live region markup as shown above)

 ## Add appropriate CSS